Accelerated flight training Private Pilot Program - how to be as ready as possible

 If you are coming from another country, make sure your passport is valid and you have the correct visa to study flight training in the United States.

 The U.S. Transportation Security Administration (TSA) requires all foreign students to get clearance before starting flight training.
 This process includes filling out forms online, providing fingerprints, and paying a fee.
-It can take weeks to get approval, so do not wait until the last minute.
+It can take weeks to get approval, so do not wait until the last minute...and find a CFI who will endorse you! -

 Your flight school may ask for copies of your identification, payment arrangements, or previous education records.
 Check with the school in advance so that everything is complete.

-By preparing all documents early, you will not lose valuable time once your training starts.
+By preparing all documents early, you will be able to get ready sooner.

 2. Have the Right Tools: Logbook, Headset, and Notebook